 For our language access program to continue to be effective, DCA will periodically monitor, evaluate, and update the plan, policies and procedures.
 The DCA LAP Coordinator will be responsible for monitoring, evaluating, and updating the LAP.
-On an annual basis the LAP will be updated to reflect any change in the plan based on the prior year's activity, as needed.
+Every five (5) years, the LAP will be updated to reflect any change in the plan, as needed.
 DCA will annually review the U.S. Census Bureau's American Community Survey (ACS) to assess the population of Limited English Proficient residents within the state of Georgia and update the LAP, as necessary.
 DCA will continue to conduct the Four-Factor Analysis every five years.
 As part of this monitoring and evaluation effort, DCA will review procedures for providing language access services, existing training programs, outreach activities, the Language Bank, and the language access data to periodically update the language access program.
 The DCA LAP Coordinator is responsible for evaluating, and updating the language access plan, as well as coordinating monitoring for CDBG, the 811 program, Continuum of Care Program (including Shelter Plus Care), HOPWA and ESG programs.
 This LAP is a living document that, through monitoring and evaluation, may be updated as the needs of the LEP population and the demands on DCA to service this population evolve.